umcconnell/destroyer2/docs/guide/game-events.md

 ## Count

-Indicates how many ships the user and the opponent have left respectively.
+Indicates how many ships the user and the opponent have left, respectively.
 Sent if two players had placed their ships (and possibly already played), one or two left, and a player rejoined.
 Otherwise the UI is expected to keep count of the [sunk](#sunk) events recieved and to display a counter per player.